blueheadpublishing/bookshopinstaller-windows/README.md

 ### Development Kit (DevKit)

-A MSYS/MinGW based toolkit that enables RailsInstaller to build native C/C++ packages, both for Ruby and gems.
+A MSYS/MinGW based toolkit that enables bookshop Installer to build native C/C++ packages, both for Ruby and gems.
 DevKit is built and maintained by the wonderful folks over at the RubyInstaller (http://rubyinstaller.org/) project.

 ### Git

-The git version that is bundled into RailsInstaller is [msysgit](http://code.google.com/p/msysgit/)
+The git version that is bundled into bookshop Installer is [msysgit](http://code.google.com/p/msysgit/)

 ### Packaging/Installer